nakDS/nakds/BACKLOG.md

 - Add stylelint on commit
 - Export a file without prefix
 ### Building CSS
+- Create heroes.
+SVG backgrounds with animation.
+Configurables with easily with custom properties.
 - Animation to use with grafients and filters
 - Create random system to create art.
 Make this CSS bundle appart. nakds.art.min.css
 - Translate all the system from physical to flow relative properties: block-size and inline-size